pbauerochse/youtrack-worklog-viewer/README.md

 **What are the requirements?**

-*You need to have Java 8 installed.
-The application has been tested with a Java version >= 1.8.0_25 on a Mac and Linux computer.
-Also you need an account to the YouTrack installation you want to access, with the right to create a time report*
+* At least a Java 8 Runtime.
+Please note: if you are using Linux and installed the OpenJDK via the package manager, you might need to install openjfx too (e.g. `sudo apt install openjfx`)
+* Of course you need a valid YouTrack account for the instance you want to fetch the worklogs from

 **How do I start the application?**